jht1493/ICM-2020-Code/weeks/01_intro.md

 You are encouraged to write functions to break up your code into meaningful units.

 This sketch uses the [Red,Green,Blue,Alpha] format for colors.
-The values Red,Greed,Blue and Alpha are numbers between 0 and 255.
+The values Red, Green, Blue and Alpha are numbers between 0 and 255.
 The alpha value can range from 0 (no alpha, white color), to 255 (full value of the color components).
-For example alpha value 127 will mix some an even amount of the background color with the fill color, alpha value 20 will give a very light tint of the fill color on the background.
+For example alpha value 127 will mix an even amount of the background color with the fill color, alpha value 20 will give a very light tint of the fill color on the background.

 - messages in console panel
 - print vs. console.log (p5js vs. javascript)
 - naming rules for functions (and javascript variables)
+- example with no console.log
+- add console.log to show behavior and long message 'in setup function'
+  'calling rect function'

 ## Ex 1.1 sketch draw_shapes questions

 - What happens if you repeatedly click on button Shapes?
 Why?

 - What happens if you click on buttons Rect or Circle after button Shapes?
 Why?

-- What happens if you enable the call to p5js function background in function *draw*?

 ## Ex 1.1 explore sketch draw_shapes

 - Add/change shapes drawn in draw_shapes

 - Add other buttons to draw other shapes

+- What happens if you enable the call to p5js function background in function *draw*?

 ## Ex 2.1 sketch draw_mon